williamkoller/basketball/config-database.md

-## Commands in PostgreSQL
+## Commands for database setup in PostgreSQL

+### Steps to follow to work on this template:

-sudo su - postgres
+1 - sudo su - postgres

-psql template1
+2 - psql template1

-CREATE USER your_user WITH PASSWORD 'yourpassword';
+3 - CREATE USER your_user WITH PASSWORD 'yourpassword';

-CREATE DATABASE your_database;
+4 - CREATE DATABASE your_database;

-GRANT ALL PRIVILEGES ON DATABASE your_database TO your_user;
+5- GRANT ALL PRIVILEGES ON DATABASE your_database TO your_user;

-ALTER USER your_user WITH Superuser;
+6 - ALTER USER your_user WITH Superuser;

-ALTER USER your_user PASSWORD 'yourpassword';
+7 - ALTER USER your_user PASSWORD 'yourpassword';